Pine Mountain Things To Do

 The resort is home of the championship Wasioto Winds 18-hole golf course.
 The course, nationally ranked by Golf Digest in 2004, is a links-style course in the mountains.
 The course features spectacular scenery, wide cart paths, practice range, practice putting greens, and an indoor training center.
 Golf packages are offered year-round.
 For more information, call the course Pro Shop at 606-337-1066 or 1-800-814-8002.

 Pine Mountain is a hiker’s paradise with 12 miles of self-guided trails.
 Hike to Chained Rock, the Hemlock Garden or various other trails with names like Honeymoon Falls, Rock Hotel, and Timber Ridge.
-The new Pine Mountain State Scenic Trail, will pass near the park when completed.

 The challenging 9-hole miniature golf course provides a great opportunity for whole-family fun!
 Open April 1 - October 31. ($)